mind4yottadb/mind-nodejs/docs/api/db.vars/readValue.md

 **Parameters**:
 <br><br>
-**Returns**: `Promise<>`
+**Returns**: `Promise<STRING || NUMBER>`

 ---

-Resets the statistics for the current session only.
+Returns the value found in the selected node.

-If statistics are not enabled, it will throw an error.
+If the node doesn't exist or doesn't have a value, it will throw an error.
+If you want to avoid getting errors and get an empty string, when the path to the node is invalid or the node doesn't have a value, use the method getValue() instead.

+If the value is a number, then a number datatype is used, otherwise it will return a string.

 ### EXAMPLES

 ---

-Reads statistics, reset them and read them again
+Try to read a value from a non-existing node.

 ````js
 import mind4yottadb from 'mind4yottadb'